soveran/clac/README.md

 ### How to define words

 Words are defined as aliases, with one alias on each line.
-Empty lines and lines starting with `#` are ignored.
+Empty lines are ignored.
 Here are some examples:

 ```shell
 pi 3.14159265358979323846